That-Kidd/sysclk-db/README.md

 - Split handheld and dock submissions
 - update more profiles to the site
 - add sys-clk editor
-  - added mentions of the editor but not fully include it into the guide
+  - added mentions of the editor but it's not fully included it into the guide
  - ~~Another redesign~~